yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 > **Note**: If there is no deployment workflow, you will set it up in a later step.

 ### 1. Grant write permissions to GitHub Actions
-First, set permissions to allow the deployment workflow to write to the gh-pages branch:
+Set permissions to allow the deployment workflow to write to the gh-pages branch:

 1. Click the "Settings" tab on your repository page
 2. From the left menu, click "Actions" → "General"